fer79/laravel-app/README.md

 - Install artisan
 - Install and run database manager (ej. xampp)
 - Create database and insert credentials in .env file
-- Run the next command in a terminal in the project folder: php artisan key:generate
 - Run the next command in a terminal in the project folder: php artisan migrate:fresh
 - Run the next command in a terminal in the project folder: php artisan serve
+- If wanted run the command php artisan db:seed to insert rows into some of the tables
 - To send emails you must configure the .env file with your mail server credentials